caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 #### Pros
-* router moves repeatably and accurately in the z-direction
+* Router moves repeatably and accurately in the z-direction
-* router no longer shifts in the x and y-directions when moving in the z-direction
+* Router no longer shifts in the x and y-directions when moving in the z-direction
-* router now moves about 2.5x faster in the z-direction
+* Router now moves about 2.5x faster in the z-direction

 #### Cons
-* cost ~$150
+* High cost relative to kit (~$150)
-* initial alignment
+* Initial alignment
-* dust collection
+* Complicates dust collection

 <br/>
 <br/>

-Below are the three main pieces that need to be 3D printed.
+Below are the three main components that need to be 3D printed.

 **Router Clamp** - shown in blue, connects the Rigid R2911 router to the carriage of the linear actuator